Caz & The Bag

 Plotting/mapping and maintaining a branching narrative.

-Writing flavor text & game dialogue.
+Writing game dialogue.

 Art direction, character design.